Health Week: Promoting culture of preventing diseases

-“We should try not to become sick, because how much we spend for treatment, it will not be enough.”
+"We should try not to become sick since no matter how much we spend on treatment, it is still not enough."

-Qazizadeh Hashemi said close to 50 percent of Iranian people suffer obesity, fatty liver, diabetes and blood pressure, adding that walking and physical activities are the best treatments.
+Qazizadeh Hashemi said close to 50 percent of Iranian people suffer from obesity, fatty liver, diabetes and blood pressure.
+He added that walking and physical activities are the best treatments.

 He said students should exercise at least 20 minutes every day.

-Also, a senior official of Iran University of Medical Sciences said mechanization of life has caused less physical activity, obesity and rise of diseases among people.
+Also, a senior official of Iran University of Medical Sciences said mechanization has led to less physical activity, obesity and a rise of diseases among people.

-Ahmad Joneidi Jafari urged people to walk every day particularly in mornings.
+Ahmad Joneidi Jafari urged people to walk every day particularly in the mornings.

-One of the plans of Health Ministry is self-care, he said, adding physical activity is a way for self-care.
+One of the plans of Health Ministry is self-care, he said, adding physical activity is, in a way a kind of self-care.

-With planning, people can have physical activity between 20 and 30 minutes every day, he added.
+Through planning, people can fit in physical activity of between 20 and 30 minutes every day in their routine, he added.

-He also said physical activity reduces the diseases such as blood pressure and high cholesterol.
+He also said physical activity reduces diseases such as blood pressure and high cholesterol.

 "Women are exposed to osteoporosis due to hormonal problems.
 Physical activity can prevent osteoporosis."

-He said obesity triggers diseases such as cardiovascular diseases, cancer, high cholesterol, fatty liver and diabetes.
+He said obesity triggers ailments such as cardiovascular diseases, cancer, high cholesterol, fatty liver and diabetes.

 He blamed improper nutrition such as consumption of fast foods for obesity.